 Addiction Clinic Questions and Answers

 Are you struggling with addiction?
 You are not alone, and help is available.
 Restoration Recovery addiction treatment center is here to help you on your road to recovery from addiction.
 For more information, call us today or schedule an appointment online.
-We have convenient locations to serve you in Chattanooga, TN and Dalton, GA.
+We have convenient location to serve you in Chattanooga, TN.

 Addiction causes an intense stimulation in the brain and with continued exposure to the substance, the brain will crave the stimulation that the substance causes.
 This leads the individual to continue using the substance to recreate the euphoric feeling.
 Because of the impact that the substance has on the brain, with continued use as is the case with addictions, over time it can lead to severe brain damage which can result in death.
 The brain’s reaction to the substance will depend on a number of factors such as the frequency of use, the type of drug used, how many different drugs are used, and how far along the individual is in their addiction.
 Different kinds of drugs have different impacts on the brain.
 The substance will also affect other parts of a person’s body through the connection to the brain, including the nervous system.